Karen Oliveto: Education

 Oliveto is a graduate of Pacific School of Religion (M.Div., 1983) and Drew University, where she received a PhD in religion and society (2002) as well as a BA (cum laude) in psychology (1980) and a MPhil (1991).
 Her Ph.D. dissertation topic was: "Movements of Reform, Movements of Resistance: Homosexuality and The United Methodist Church.
 A Case Study".

 Status as bishop

 On April 28, 2017, the United Methodist Church's high court ruled 6-3 that while her lesbian status was in violation of the church's policies governed by the Book of Discipline, she could still retain her position as bishop and the church's Western Jurisdiction would handle the matter.
 The judicial council also ruled that it did not have jurisdiction to review her nomination, election, or assignment.
+Jeanne Audrey Powers had advocated for Oliveto's election.

 Personal life

-Married to Robin Ridenour, who is a deaconess in the United Methodist Church.
+Oliveto is married to Robin Ridenour, who is a deaconess in the United Methodist Church.
 They met when volunteers at a junior high church camp.
 They began dating in 1999 and were married in 2014.